-Students will work on a series of extracts from novels from different parts of the English-speaking world particularly chosen on account of their lexical grammatical & stylistic complexities.
+Students will work on a series of extracts from novels from different parts of the En

-LEA3/17d & 21d: WRITTEN EXPESSION IN ENGLISH
+LEA3/17d & 21d: WRITTEN EXPRESSION IN ENGLISH

 To help students master the written language and improve comprehension.

 - -Studying press articles about current issues - -Creating a vocabulary data base - -Reformulating information: summaries, replying to articles, letters etc. - -Arguing a point, participating in a written debate